Skip to content

 New platform version v1.1.0 provides enhanced cluster management capabilities with integrated core components and automated utilities.

 This will help us to push changes to the cluster utils via the platform version upgrade, enabling seamless updates and improved cluster maintenance capabilities.
+The cluster utils will also have version control.

 v1.1.0